 Leadership Foundation Program for Newer Leaders

-Call for Expressions of Interest will open in June, 2022
+Call for Expressions of Interest is open until June 24, 2022

 About the Program

 The Leadership Foundation Program is a comprehensive cohort-based management/leadership development program intended to equip leaders with the capacity, confidence and connections to succeed in their roles.
 The program is intended to help managers gain foundational knowledge, skills and tools to enhance leadership success, to create a strong peer network, and to contribute to a learning and leadership culture at SFU.

 The program will invite leaders to reflect about their own leadership approach and the ways they contribute to healthy and inclusive settings, and will foster skills to help leaders support individuals and teams to thrive and work together to advance team and organizational objectives.

 This is a cohort-based program, bringing together leaders from across the university, to learn together through interactive workshops and other program elements.
 The program will be a blend of in-person and online learning sessions.
 All participants will be required to be physically present for scheduled in-person sessions.

 Key Program Elements

 - Establishment of a safe and supportive learning environment

 - Series of synchronous sessions over 10 months (blend of in-person and virtual)